 Combat: A kla'a-tah attacks with front claws and a powerful bite.
+Because of its girth, it can only bite.
 Because of its girth, it can only bring one claw to bear at any particular target in a given round.
 However, the attack is powerful enough that even the powerful sea glutton fears this creature.